Sasaeng fan: Motives

 Many sasaengs are motivated by a desire to gain recognition from their idols and stand out from other fans.
 One sasaeng fan interviewed gave an explanation for this obsessive behavior: I feel like I get to know more about and get closer to the idol I love.
 If I go to a concert, there are thousands of people attending, so the idol would not know who I am.
 But if I become sasaeng, they will recognize me.
 If I keep telling them, 'I am so-and-so.
 I saw you at that place before.
 I am so-and-so', they will start to take note of me and ask 'Did you come again today?'
 To sasaeng fans, being recognized by idols is a good thing.This need for individual recognition from idols has fueled some notable sasaeng acts.
 Physical assault is one perceived way of being remembered.
 In 2012, a sasaeng reportedly slapped Yoochun, of the boy group JYJ, in the face, justifying herself by saying that the idol would surely remember her from then on.

 While sasaengs have formed a network to help spread and share information, sasaeng activity is also individualistic.
 This includes disguising themselves as stage hands or managers to approach the star, or pretending to be reporters in order to gain entry to a press conference.
 The sasaeng who can get closest to an idol, or who can acquire private information no one else has, gains greater respect among other sasaengs.

 Sasaengs vs. anti-fans

 Anti-fans contrast with sasaeng fans in that their main goal is to see the ultimate failure of certain idols or groups.
 In 2006, TVXQ member Yunho was taken to hospital after accepting a drink laced with glue from an apparent fan.
 The suspect in this case had also given Yunho a letter criticizing TVXQ and seemingly threatening the band as a whole, and confessed to being an anti-fan of TVXQ.
 While both groups have been seen engaging in activities causing harm to idols and groups, sasaengs are motivated by the idea of recognition from idols, rather than a desire to ridicule and prevent the success of their target.

-"Stan" fans

-A stan is an excessively avid fan of a celebrity.
-The term originated as an allusion to the titular character in the 2000 song "Stan" by American rapper Eminem, which tells the story of an obsessive and delusional fan.
-The word is sometimes described as a portmanteau of "stalker" and "fan", but this provenance is unconfirmed.
-The object of the stan's affection is often called his/her "bias" (or "fave").
-Stan culture has been criticized for being toxic and parasocial.